March, 2026

 After the passing of time in 1844, God raised up a people to do a special work which would prepare His followers to receive the Latter Rain and to hail Christ as their Saviour at His glorious return.
 It is today, as it has always been, Christ’s desire to see his followers united in heart and spirit upon the solid, immovable platform of truth.

-Unity is good, only if the premises on which unity is established is good.
+Unity is good, only if the premises on which unity is established are good.
 Uniting upon a false premise or uniting to do something that is bad is worse than not uniting at all.
-The scriptures record an occasion when Israel was so united that when they shouted, the earth rang again” (1 Sam.
+The scriptures record an occasion when Israel was so united that when they shouted, “the earth rang again” (1 Sam.
 4:5) and “the Philistines were afraid, for they said, God is come into the camp.
 And they said, Woe unto us! for there hath not been such a thing heretofore.
 Woe unto us! who shall deliver us out of the hand of these mighty Gods? these are the Gods that smote the Egyptians with all the plagues in the wilderness.”
 (1 Sam.
 4:7, 8).
 But unfortunately, it ended with the Ark being taken away by the Philistines, the shock of the news causing Eli, the High Priest, to fall over and break his neck and a woman in labour, dying in child-birth and crying “Ichabod, saying, The glory is departed from Israel” (1 Sam.
 4:21).
 What was the reason for such a tragedy?
 Simply put, God was not with them on that mission!
 Yes, they were still God’s people, but He was not with them!
 On any mission, we must first ensure that God is with us.

 Efforts are being made to unite the Advent people today, and that is good.
 The 28 Fundamental Beliefs are being promoted as a doctrinal foundation for unity.
 But is this the foundation on which God would have us unite?
 Would the pioneers and all faithful Seventh-day Adventists be able to unite on such a foundation?
 Or is it a foundation that would exclude some of God’s faithful children?
 A faithful believer who got baptized in 1978, pointed out that the Baptismal Vow that he took, had, as the first belief, the following: “I believe in God the Father, in His Son Jesus Christ, and in the Holy Spirit”.
 That vow came straight from the scriptures – Matt.
 28:19, 20.
 But now, for his faithful children to be accepted into fellowship, they are required to make the following vow: “I believe there is one God: Father, Son, and Holy Spirit, a unity of three co-eternal Persons.”.
 This new version includes elements that are not explicitly stated in scripture, and thus excludes those who have chosen to go no further than what the scriptures explicitly say.
 Was the previous statement not clear enough and scriptural?
 Why then change it to exclude some of the faithful?